rlucente-se-jboss/bootc-pxe-server/README.md

 The virtual network should show as active.

 ## Start with minimal RHEL 9.4 installation
 Start with a minimal install of RHEL 9.4 either on baremetal or on a guest VM.
+From this point forward, we'll refer to this system as the SERVER.
 Use UEFI firmware, if able to, when installing your system.
-Also make sure there's sufficient disk space on the RHEL 9.4 instance to support the demo.
-I typically configure a 128 GiB disk on the guest VM.
+Also make sure there's sufficient disk space on the SERVER to support the demo.
+I typically configure a 128 GiB disk on the SERVER.

-Make sure to enable FIPS mode when installing RHEL.
-When the installer first boots, select `Install Red Hat Enterprise Linux 9.4` on the GRUB boot menu and then press `e` to edit the boot commandline.
+Make sure to enable FIPS mode during installation, so that configuring FIPS on any bootable container you create also uses properly defined keys.
+To do that, select `Install Red Hat Enterprise Linux 9.4` on first boot within the GRUB boot menu and then press `e` to edit the boot commandline.
 Add `fips=1` to the end of the line that begins with `linuxefi` and then press CTRL-X to continue booting.

 During RHEL installation, configure a regular user with `sudo` privileges on the host.

-You'll also need to manually configure a static IP address for this server as it will be the DHCP server for it's network.
+You'll also need to manually configure a static IP address for the SERVER as it will be the DHCP server for it's network.
 The network settings should make sense for the network being used.
-When manually configuring my guest VM, I used the following network settings based on my libvirt network.
+When manually configuring my network connection during installation, I used the following network settings based on my libvirt network.

 | Parameter | Value |
 | --------- | ----- |